 Women who participated in the Campaign told us they wanted mammograms with their mates.
 They also wanted to encourage butch lesbians to participate – because they feel this group is under screened.
 In response BreastScreen Victoria hosted a screening session for lesbian and bisexual women at the Rose Clinic in David Jones, Melbourne.
 The event was named, shaped and promoted by women who participated in the Campaign – special thanks to Gina Lambropolous, Bree McAullay and Jac Tomlins for this.
 The 12 places available for mammograms were fully booked and 25 women attended the event.
 Participants called for BreastScreen Victoria to facilitate the event annually.
 Thanks Lisa White for the photographs.

-Lisa White was on site to photograph the event and we had a “Butch is Beautiful” social media frame made to help send the message to butch women that BreastScreen Victoria welcomes them.
+Lisa White was on site to photograph the event and we had a “Butch is Beautiful” social media frame to help send the message to butch women that BreastScreen Victoria welcomes them.

 Women who attend the BreastScreening event were invited to record a message about breast screening to other lesbian and bisexual women – here are some of their responses:

-3. Screening for Trans and Gender Diverse people
+3. Consulting Trans & Gender Diverse people

 About BreastScreen Victoria